Featured

 https://www.abc27.com/video/york-county-man-riding-his-bike-coast-to-coast-for-mental-health-services/5793560/

-FOX 43 (segment from earlier in the trip):
+FOX 43 (news segment from earlier in the trip):

 https://www.fox43.com/mobile/article/news/local/york-county/man-raising-money-for-homeless-shelters-stops-in-york/521-4009fae7-ef6b-4651-b103-556ff1cdf6ca